benbotto/node-data-mapper/README.md

   .where({$is: {'bonuses.bonusID': null}});
 ```

 In this query, no columns from the bonuses table are selected because the query is designed to find staff members *without* bonuses.
 Hence, the join does not need a parent, and the resulting staff objects do not have "bonuses" properties.
-Running this example (```node example/retrieve/leftJoin.js```) prints the following:
+Running this example (```$ node example/retrieve/leftJoin.js```) prints the following:

 ```js
 Query: